rvishl/React/29-Aug-L4/README.md

 ## create-react-app
 - CRA is a third party package built by facebook.
 - Executing this package will create the directory structure.
-- We don't need thid package, we can create the same directory structure on our own.
+- We don't need this package, we can create the same directory structure on our own.
 - But, using this package is going to be helpful.
 It saves time and reduces efforts.

 **Note: The website used to manage packages is npmjs.
 It is like a telephone directory but for node packages.**